 Sourcing and Origination MCC Advisors sources investment opportunities through access to a network of contacts developed in the financial services and related industries by Medley.
 It is the Adviser's responsibility to identify specific opportunities, to refine opportunities through rigorous due diligence of the underlying facts and circumstances while remaining flexible and responsive to client's needs.
 With over 45 investment professionals in the New York and San Francisco offices involved in sourcing and origination for MCC Advisors, each investment professional is able to maintain long-standing relationships and responsibility for a specified market.
-Each quarter, these origination efforts attract hundreds of inquiries from potential middle market borrowers.
+These origination efforts attract hundreds of proposals quarterly from lower middle market and middle market companies.